Kqpa/sandbox-name-generator/README.md

 * **Output Options** **—** ([`./include/config/options.hpp`](./include/config/options.hpp))

   * The generator outputs the sandbox names into a file, and the behaviour of the output can be configured by editing the configuration file linked above.
   * `NAME_GENERATION_COUNT` **—** The sandbox name generator generates a specific amount of names.
-If the `NAME_GENERATION_COUNT` variable is set to `DEFAULT_NAME_COUNT`, it will generate as much as names it can.
-Although, this value can be changed to generate a specific amount of names.
+If this variable is set to `DEFAULT_NAME_COUNT`, it will generate as much as names it can.
+Although, this value can be changed to generate a specific amount of names by modifying the value of this variable.
   * `OUTPUT_FILE` **—** The sandbox name generator will output the generated names into a file, and the file name is set on this variable.
 By default, the names will get outputted to a file named `sandbox_names.txt`.
 This can be changed by modifying the value of this variable.
   * `PLAIN_OUTPUT` **—** The output file will contain additional information by default; such as the avalible prefixes, amount of generations, etc. If you **only** want to get the generated names, you will have to set this variable to `true`.